 In Florida, anyone who contributes to your accident can be on the hook for the resulting costs and trauma.

-Whether you need to submit a claim or insurance or file a lawsuit against a third party, our lawyers are here to help you navigate this complex process.
+Whether you need to submit insurance claims or file a lawsuit against a third party, our injury lawyers are here to help you deal with this complex process.
 We’ll do everything we can to maximize the amount of compensation you deserve.

 - Traumatic brain injuries